 - leukemia or other cancers

-- organ transplants
+- an organ transplant

-Symptoms of herpes esophagitis involve both the mouth and other areas of the body.
-The primary symptoms include difficulty swallowing and open sores in the mouth.
-These moth sores are called “herpes labialis.”
-Swallowing may also be painful due to the inflammation and ulceration of the throat tissues.
-Other signs of infection may include:
+Symptoms of herpes esophagitis involve the mouth and other areas of the body.
+The primary symptoms include open sores in the mouth and difficulty swallowing.
+Swallowing may be painful due to the inflammation and ulceration of the throat tissues.
+The mouth sores are called herpes labialis.

 - joint pain